 - Brilliant base recipe.
 Add extra flavour to whatever you are baking in your pastry.
 Lemon or orange zest, ground nuts such as pistachio or hazelnuts, or finely chopped herbs like thyme or rosemary all made great additions.

 You’ve probably heard lots of fancy French names and wondered what they’re all about when it comes to pastry.
+Here's a little run down.

-Pâte Brissée - This is the standard all-butter shortcrust pastry that you can use for sweet and savoury recipes.
-It's made in much the same way as Pate Sucrée/Sweet Shortcrust Pastry but it has way less or no sugar content in it and most importantly no egg.
+- Pâte Brissée - This is the standard all-butter shortcrust pastry that you can use for sweet and savoury recipes.
+It's made in much the same way as Pâte Sucrée/Sweet Shortcrust Pastry but it has way less or no sugar content in it and most importantly no egg.
 When combined, the butter chunks can be seen throughout the dough so that during the baking they melt and create pockets of air between the dough layers.
-This creates the perfect flakey, ‘short’ texture that you need.
+This creates the perfect flakey, ‘short’ texture.
+I use this pastry in my Pecan Pie Tart and Caramel Pie Recipes.

 As with anything, there is a multitude of different ways of making sweet shortcrust pastry.
 This is my method with these ingredients that I’ve used for many years successfully.

 The combination of these ingredients will produce the perfect dough for you.
 There are many variables that can affect your dough such as the quantity and temperature of your ingredients.
+I've made notes that are worth a read below.

 - Flour: Plain or all-purpose flour is the way to go here.
 The gluten in the flour begins to develop as soon as the water mixes in with it and that is why we first need to add as little water as possible but secondly knead the dough as few times as possible.